boderg/recipe-base/README.md

 ## Testing

-For all testing, please refer to the [TESTING.md](TESTING.md) file.
+For all testing of Recipe Base, please refer to the [TESTING.md](TESTING.md) file.

 ## Deployment

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-**IMPORTANT:**

-- Be sure to remove all instances of ElephantSQL/PostgreSQL/Flask-Migrate if you've only used a non-relational database with MongoDB
-- Be sure to remove all instances of MongoDB if you've only used a relational database with ElephantSQL/PostgreSQL
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️
-- ⚠️ DO NOT update the environment variables to your own!
-These should NOT be included in this file; just demo values! ⚠️

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-The live deployed application can be found deployed on [Heroku](https://boderg-recipe-base-6a6e035e0009.herokuapp.com).
+The live deployed Recipe Base application can be found deployed on [Heroku](https://boderg-recipe-base-6a6e035e0009.herokuapp.com).

-### ElephantSQL Relational Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

-- Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: PLACEHOLDER-NAME).
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
-- Select the **Region** and **Data Center** closest to you.
-- Once created, click on the new database name, where you can view the database URL and Password.

 ### MongoDB Non-Relational Database

-This project uses [MongoDB](https://www.mongodb.com) for the Non-Relational Database.
+The Recipe Base project uses [MongoDB](https://www.mongodb.com) for the Non-Relational Database.

 To obtain your own MongoDB Database URI, sign-up on their site, then follow these steps: